NikiforovAll/nikiforovall.github.io/_posts/2024-04-06-openapi-polymorphism.md

 tags: [ dotnet, aspnetcore, openapi, minimal-api ]
 published: true
 shortinfo: In this article, we will explore the process of serializing a model hierarchy using `System.Text.Json` and how to accurately represent this serialized data in OpenAPI 3.0.
+description: In this article, we will explore the process of serializing a model hierarchy using `System.Text.Json` and how to accurately represent this serialized data in OpenAPI 3.0.
 fullview: false
 comments: true
 related: true